J0JIng/Heart-Disease-Predictive-Model/README.md

 To find the best features and model in predicting heart dieases

 We performed the following:
-1. Find the best feature within each model (with the best imputation method) via feature pruning which involvees selecting the most relevant features that contribute to the accuracy of the model
+1. Find the best feature within each model (with the best imputation method) via feature pruning which involves selecting the most relevant features that contribute to the accuracy of the model
 2. Create the best model using the best features.
 More of this is explained in [Methodology].